OASL Logo Empowering Oregon Students by Supporting School Libraries

 Intellectual Freedom

-To demonstrate understanding of intellectual freedom, a student would:
+To demonstrate an understanding of Intellectual Freedom, a student would:

-• acknowledge that one's judgments can be based on limited or misinformation
+• Acknowledge that judgements can be based on limited or misleading information

-• champion the actions of others to form rational viewpoints, draw supportable conclusions, and to think coherently and logically
+• Encourage others to form rational viewpoints, draw supportable conclusions, and think coherently and logically

-• learn to be socially critical which may involve challenges to the status quo as well as possible action(s)
+• Learn to be socially critical even when it challenges the status quo

-• publicly support a healthy exchange of ideas avoiding hostility
+• Publicly support a healthy exchange of ideas without hostility

-• recognize that information may intentionally distort or slant the truth such as propaganda, zealotry and xenophobia
+• Recognize that information may intentionally distort or slant the truth

-• recognize that diverse ideas and worldviews which challenge a researcher are valuable
+• Recognize that diverse ideas and worldviews that challenge a researcher are valuable

-• recognize the need to struggle with confusion and unsettled questions over an extended period to achieve deeper demonstrate an understanding or insight
+• Recognize the need to struggle with confusion and unsettled questions over an extended period to achieve deeper an understanding or insight

-• recognize the role of libraries, their protection of access and privacy, and wide range of information including those which are valued for their controversial nature
+• Recognize the role of libraries, their protection of access and privacy, and a wide range of information including those which are valued for their controversial nature

 Metaliteracy